PiXy79/pdf-to-images/README.md

 This is a fork of an exsisting module known as pdf2png-mp: https://www.npmjs.com/package/pdf2png-mp.

-This update rewrite the code to better handle PDF with multiple pages.
+This update rewrite the code to better handle PDF with multiple pages and to return a promise object instead using a standard callback mechanism.

 This project uses ghostscript, but there's no need to install it (if you use windows).
 If you want the module to use a local installation of ghostscript, set the option useLocalGhostscript true.